orangasus/Hack-for-Humanity-2025/Readme.md

 Users can search for courses or professors and view ratings based on scientifically selected metrics, as well as submit their own reviews

-This is backend repository of our project, please see full project repository here: <>
+This is backend repository of our project, please see [full project repo](https://github.com/orangasus/UnInsight-Platform) or check out the [website](https://uni.styro.dev/)

 ### Features